 Elevate the BioNomadix Receiver/Logger/Smart Center and the MP160 (or older MP150) higher in the room

-Maintaining line of sight to the Receiver/Logger; subject may inadvertently be blocking line of sight when they move (i.e., scrunch their head to their shoulder).
-If there’s enough length in the leads, mount transmitter on the shoulder or upper arm to let more of the radio energy escape the Transmitter.
+Participants may inadvertently be blocking line of sight when they move (i.e., scrunch their head to their shoulder).
+If there’s enough length in the leads, mount Transmitter on the shoulder or upper arm to let more of the radio energy escape the Transmitter.

-If the recording environment is near a military base, it’s possible that military-grade RF equipment is interfering; a spectral scan would be required to confirm that and then frequencies could be positioned at quiet points (via BIOPAC Support Request; Current shipping Firmware can’t be used to change to fixed frequencies).
+If the recording environment is near a military base, it’s possible that military-grade RF equipment is interfering; a spectral scan would be required to confirm that and then frequencies could be positioned at quiet points (via BIOPAC Support Request).